 Domain:

-In the domain package, the class include about the object from domain model and include the property of the object.
+In the domain package, the class include about the object are transferred from domain model and include the property of the object.

 Domain: Author

-The author package include about user interface and author interface.
-Also the author java bean class.

-The author interface will extend the user interface.
-And the user interface is used for reserve futher such as editer or publisher.
+The author package process user interface and the author class.
+And the user interface is used for reserve further such as editor or publisher.
+The author class declare the object author, and the author property, name etc. And it will implement the user interface.

+Figure: Author class diagram

 Domain: Event Card

+The event card is the most important package in this application.
+It includes all the core part such as the event and the relationships.

 Domain: Story